Skip to main content

 case finalSquare:

-break gameLoop // Breaks directly out of the outer while loop, not just the switch
+break gameLoop // Break out of the outer while loop directly, not just the switch

 }